awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-http-websocket.md

 ## Streaming transcriptions<a name="getting-started-http-streaming"></a>

-Streaming transcriptions using HTTP/2 and WebSockets are more involved than using SDKs, so we advise reviewing the [Setting up a streaming transcription](streaming-setting-up.md) section before setting up your first stream\.
+Streaming transcriptions using HTTP/2 and WebSockets are more involved than using SDKs\.
+We recommend reviewing the [Setting up a streaming transcription](streaming-setting-up.md) section before setting up your first stream\.

 For more information on these methods, refer to [Setting up an HTTP/2 stream](streaming-http2.md) or [Setting up a WebSocket stream](streaming-websocket.md)\.